 For non-traditional submissions, please expand the abstract to 500 words that details the project goals and articulates how the work would meaningfully add to ongoing critical conversations in the special issue.
 This extended abstract will serve as a framing statement in the published journal form and should expand on the author’s design choices with particular regard for how working in an alternate genre helps engage the issue’s theme.

-After submitting contact information below, you will be taken to the Process: Journal of Multidisciplinary Undergraduate Scholarship dropbox to upload your files.
-Please select upload the abstract, submission and any other materials relevant to the application and upload them to our secure dropbox.
-Include the author's full name, academic affiliation and email address on the submitted document.
+After submitting contact information and framing materials below, you will be taken to the Process: Journal of Multidisciplinary Undergraduate Scholarship dropbox to upload your files.
+The website will prompt you to upload your submission and any other relevant materials to our secure dropbox.
+Please include the author's full name, academic affiliation and email address on the submitted document.
 Please upload all submissions as .doc or .docx files.

 One of our editors will reach out to discuss your submission.
 Questions may be directed to the editorial board at email@example.com.